What are small business retirement plans?

 The infograph below shows some options to help you find the small business retirement plan that may make sense for you.

 Many business owners are too busy with the day to day details of running their business to think about planning for retirement.
 However, these plans are a way to help grow businesses and help employers retain and attract valuable employees.
 An employer sponsored retirement plan is often one of the crucial benefits individuals ask about when considering a new employment offer.
 Additionally, some plans have loan features, giving the opportunity to make a loan in the event of a setback.
 Also, tax credits exist for small business owners who establish new plans.
 Another big benefit is that contributions made to the employer’s account, or to employee accounts, are tax-advantaged.
-These contributions reduce the business’ taxable income and offer tax-deferred growth.
+These contributions reduce the business’ taxable income and offer tax-deferred growth potential for the participants.
 Plus, contribution limits to these plans are much higher than the standard Traditional and Roth IRA contribution limits.
-A small business employer can control how much they contribute to their own account and employee’s accounts, and in most situations, employers are able to skip funding one year if the business didn’t do as well as hoped.
+A small business employer can control how much they contribute to their own account and employee’s accounts, and in some situations, employers may be able to skip funding one year if the business didn’t do as well as hoped.